ben-flynn/SEG-3503-Coursework/lab 3/Readme.md

 This is a snippet of the console

 ![alt text](https://github.com/ben-flynn/seg_3503_playground/blob/main/lab%203/snippets/console%201.PNG)

-This is the snippet of the Html report
+This is the snippet of the initial Html report:

 ![alt text](https://github.com/ben-flynn/seg_3503_playground/blob/main/lab%203/snippets/initial%20results.PNG)